 Second Medical Opinions: Not just for the physician you are seeing…

 Very few patients have a problem seeking a second opinion from another surgeon or specialist.
 I often encourage it.
 Do not be afraid that your physician will feel slighted or offended.
 They’ll get over it.
 Putting another set of eyeballs on a difficult problem will frequently improve the accuracy of your diagnosis.
 Although many patients do in fact seek second or third opinions from a specialist, they rarely seek second opinions, if ever, on diagnostic studies.
-I’ve spoken about this on many occasions, here is but one example .
+I’ve spoken about second opinions on many occasions.
 Radiologists are no different than the physician whose office you are currently in.
 Many diagnostic facilities do not have specialists who read MRIs of one particular area or subspecialty within radiology.
 Many diagnostic facilities will have one radiologist read all studies.
 That is very much like an orthopedist who will operate on a spine, shoulder, knee, and a hand on the same day.
-That lack of sub specialization increases the likelihood of medical error.
-I will personally seek a second opinion on many patients’ MRI interpretations — If I do not agree with them.
+That lack of sub-specialization increases the likelihood of medical error.
+I will personally seek a second opinion on many patients’ MRI interpretations – If I do not agree with them.
 I strongly suggest, that you do the same.
 The very same holds true for pathology specimens.
-There are Pathologists who are highly sub specialized in certain areas and thus are far better qualified to determine whether or not a tumor they’re looking at is malignant, benign, and what subtype of tumor it might be – – – which could make the world of difference when determining what treatments are available.
+There are Pathologists who are highly sub-specialized in certain areas and thus are far better qualified to determine whether or not a tumor they’re looking at is malignant, benign, and what subtype of tumor it might be – which could make the world of difference when determining what treatments are available.
 This is an incredibly important yet tremendously underutilized second opinion mechanism.

 Second Opinions: Use your own voice and your own words …